jArumugam/BigFish/README.md

 6. Scale up
 7. Real-time app using cloud services

+### Timeline
+- March 05 2017 to March 15 2017: Project definition
+- March 16 2017 to March 20 2017: Feasibility check
+- March 20 2017 to March 30 2017: Version 0.1
+- April 01 2017 to April 15 2017: Taxi-demand prediction, step 6 feasibility
+- April 15 2017 to April 30 2017: Integrate steps 1, 2, 3, and 5
+- May 15 2017 to May 30 2017: Step 5 First iteration
+- June 01 2017 to June 10 2017: Collaborate
+- June 11 2017 to June 30 2017: Scale up and step 7
+- July 01 2017 to July 15 2017: Step 5 Second iteration
+- July 15 2017 to July 30 2017: Explore different applications

 ### You are welcome!
-Interested data scientists whoc are willing share specific resposibilities are welcome to participate.
+Interested data scientists who are willing share specific resposibilities are welcome to participate.

 ### Thank you for your time!